Italy and Switzerland in 2 weeks

 Don’t miss: It would be difficult, and a mistake, to miss Milan’s Duomo.
 This monumental Gothic cathedral is the architectural symbol of this iconic city.

-How to get there by train: Several regional trains leave from St. Moritz to Tirano, as well as daily departures of the panoramic Bernina Express.
+How to get there by train: Several regional trains leave from St. Moritz to Tirano, and daily departures of the panoramic Bernina Express.
 Both offer the same views, though the Express requires a seat reservation.
 There are also hourly trains from Tirano to Milan.

 Days 11 - 12: Florence, Italy